adrianmartinsen/AustraliaBlog/content/posts/great-ocean-road-part-1/index.md

  quaint as it is a little on the larger side, but it is still a seaside town.
 It is next to Bells Beach, which is apparently quite famous if you are a surfer, but the beach along the town is still very nice.
-As we quickly discovered, a nice beach is quite the norm along the coast.
+As we quickly discovered, a nice beach is the norm along the coast.
 And so after dipping our toes in the water we headed on to Aireys Inlet.
 Here we got to see the first lighthouse of the trip.
 We got there too late to go inside the lighthouse, but there was still plenty of views to take in.
 After that we headed down to the town of Lorne and up to Teddy's Lookout.
 The lookout itself was somewhat underwhelming, but we did get to see several kookaburras in the wild.

-## Day 2 - Apollo Bay to Port Campbell
+Day 2 - Apollo Bay to Port Campbell
 Arriving
  in Apollo Bay after dark the day before we thankfully had time to explore the town in the morning before leaving.
 Again, a lovely beach,